 Waupaca County Highway Department

 Welcome to the Waupaca County Highway Department website.
 We’re hoping to have this site be a resource of information to everyone.
-Our work crews are diligently doing their best to complete all work on time and as SAFE as we can.
+Our work crews are gearing up to plow during snowstorms as timely and as SAFE as we can.
 It is up to our traveling Public to do the same.
 Please use this website resource as a tool to help inform yourself of department bid information, contact information, or any other highway related topic.
-Let’s have a safe 2018 winter season!
+Let’s have a safe 2018-19 winter season!

 The Highway Department is responsible for many functions in the county including, but not limited to: